lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 .. figure:: /_static/portal_tut04_step03.png
 	:name: portal_tut04_step03

 A new window will appear asking for the plot type.
 Select "Histogram" here.
 For the "Column or expression" select "t_min."
 You can select any number of bins in the histogram - say, 100.
 You will be given the full range of t_min times (Min and Max) in your table - which you can override.
 Clicking "OK" will generate a new panel with a plot of history of Rubin observations at location (62.0, -37.0).
 As you can see on the plot below, there is a clear seasonal pattern of the Rubin Observatory visits to your selected location.
-You can augment the plot with a title and labels for axis by clicking the "Chart Options"
+You can augment the plot with a title and labels for axis by clicking the "Chart Options" as below.

 .. figure:: /_static/portal_tut04_step04.png
 	:name: portal_tut04_step04